Azure/activate-genai/docs/content/en/docs/Concepts/azure-application-insights.md

 **Activate GenAI with Azure** uses Application Insights to monitor application logs.

-Learn more about Application Insights in the official documentation: [What is Application Insights?](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net)
+For more information check: [What is Application Insights?](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net)